 Stardew Valley gives you access to a lot of materials and ingredients you can use for crafting, cooking, farming, and more.
-One such ingredient is Maple Syrup, sweet sap that can be harvested from Maple Trees.
-Provided you have the right tool for the job.
+One such ingredient is Maple Syrup, a sweet sap that can be harvested from Maple Trees, provided you have the right tool for the job.

-How to Make Maple Syrup in Stardew Valley
+How to Make Maple Syrup

 To craft a basic Tapper, you’ll first need to reach Foraging Level 3 to unlock the required recipe.
 Once you have, gather 40 pieces of Wood and combine them with two Copper Bars to make the Tapper.

 Maple Syrup has quite a few uses in Stardew Valley.
 For one, you can combine it with Sugar and Wheat Flour to create Maple Bars.
 The recipe for this cooked dish is obtainable by tuning into the Queen of Sauce through the television.
 It’s only available through the TV as the player gets to learn one of 32 new recipes.